Lumi-supercomputer/LUMI-SoftwareStack/easybuild/easyconfigs/c/cotainr/README.md

 -   Modification of 2023.11.0-cray-python-3.9.13.1 for the Cray Python version of 23.09, and with the base images used in the AI course of May 2024 in Copenhagen.

+### Version 2023.11.0-20240909 for CrayEnv

+-   Port of the EasyConfig for 2023.11.0-20240529-AIcourse for CrayEnv, updating the base image for `lumi-g` to rocm-6.0.3.
+The previous `lumi-g` and `lumi-g-classic` are removed due to lack of official support for the ROCm 5.x based environments.